Portal Login

 Vulnerable Sector Check FAQs

-Note: Registrants with a 2021 - 2024 reporting period are required to obtain and submit a VSC document to the College by the Renewal deadline of October 31, 2024.
+Note: Registrants with a 2022 - 2025 reporting period are required to obtain and submit a VSC document to the College by the Renewal deadline of October 31, 2025.
+If you were required to submit a Vulnerable Sector Check by October 31, 2024, but have not yet done so, the Vulnerable Sector Check form is still available to you.

 Your VSC must be obtained from the police service or RCMP detachment in the jurisdiction in which you reside.
 A VSC can only be obtained from a police service or RCMP detachment and cannot be obtained by a third party provider of criminal record checks.